lgrammel/modelfusion-ollama-nextjs-starter/README.md

-# ModelFusion, Ollama, Vercel AI SDK, and Next.js Chatbot starter
+# Next.js, Vercel AI SDK and Ollama starter using ModelFusion